hardmanko/ofxCX/docs/2_gettingStarted.md

 `runExperiment` is the CX version of a `main` function: It is called once, after CX has been set up, and the program closes after `runExperiment` returns.

 5. Now you need to tell the compiler that it should compile the whole project, including openFrameworks, CX, and your new .cpp file.
 This step depends on your exact compiler and operating system, but I have provided information for two common configurations.
   + For Visual Studio (VS), you go to the root directory for your application (up one level from `src`) and open the file with the same name as your project with the `.sln` extension.
 This should open VS and your project.
-On the left side of the VS window, there should be a pane called "Solution Explorer".
+    - On the left side of the VS window, there should be a pane called "Solution Explorer".
 Within the Solution Explorer, there should be a few items.
 One will be called "Solution 'APP_NAME' (2 projects)", which contains your project, called APP_NAME, and a project called `openframeworksLib`.
 You should expand your project until you can see a folder called `src`.
 It will have the same files as you deleted in step 3 listed there, so get rid of them by highlighting them and pressing the delete key (or right click on them and select "Exclude From Project").
-Now right click on the `src` folder in VS and select "Add" -> "Existing item...".
+    - Now right click on the `src` folder in VS and select "Add" -> "Existing item...".
 In the file selector that opens, navigate your way to the `src` folder in your project directory and select the .cpp file you made in step 4.
-You can alternately drag and drop your cpp file from the Explorer window into the `src` folder within VS. Now press F5, or select "DEBUG" -> "Start Debugging" from the menu bar at the top of the VS window.
+You can alternately drag and drop your cpp file from the Explorer window into the `src` folder within VS.
+	- Now press F5, or select "Debug" -> "Start Debugging" from the menu bar at the top of the VS window.
 This will compile and run your project in debug mode.
 It will take a long time to compile the first time, because it has to compile all of openFrameworks and all of CX the first time.
 However, subsequent builds will only need to compile your code and will be much faster.
   + On Linux, if you are using Code::Blocks, you don't need to tell Code::Blocks about the new file you made.
 The build process simply compiles everything in the `src` directory of your project.
-Note that on Linux, you need to explicitly enable C++11 features of the compiler before compiling.
+    - Note that on Linux, you may need to explicitly enable C++11 features of the compiler before compiling.
 When the openFrameworks project generator creates a new project on Linux, it creates a file called config.make in the root directory of your project.
 Find the line in config.make that has "#PROJECT_CFLAGS" on it and change that line to "PROJECT_CFLAGS = -std=c++11" (note that the # at the start of the line has been removed).
 This will enable C++11 features of the compiler.
+If the line is already there and lists a newer C++ standard (like C++14), you don't need to change anything.
-After opening the Code::Blocks workspace file, you click on the Compile and Run button (looks like a yellow gear and a green play symbol) to compile and run the project.
+	- After opening the Code::Blocks workspace file, you click on the Compile and Run button (looks like a yellow gear and a green play symbol) to compile and run the project.

 That's all you need to do to get started with a blank experiment.
 However, you probably have no idea what to put into `runExperiment` at this point.
 There are two places to start.
 The first is to read some of the tutorials in this manual, which include \ref visualStimuli, \ref audioIO, \ref responseInput, and \ref dataFrameTutorial.
+After reading those tutorials, you will have the basics down.
 The second is to look at the \ref examples_section, which are complete, runnable pieces of code with comments.
 The advantage of the tutorials is that they are presented in an easy-to-read style.
 The advantage of the examples is that you can run them and see their output.

 \section examples_section Examples